Using the API for algorithms

 After starting the algorithm jobs, we can inspect their status:

-jobs = [client.algorithm_jobs.detail(job["pk"]) for job in jobs]
+jobs = [client.algorithm_jobs.detail(job.pk) for job in jobs]

-print([job["status"] for job in jobs])
+print([job.status for job in jobs])

 After all of your jobs have ended with the status 'Succeeded', you can download the results.

 You can also run the Algorithm on an existing Archive on Grand Challenge (if you have been granted access to it).
-For an example of how to do that go to section 4 of this tab.

-for output in job["outputs"]:
+for job in jobs:

-# get image details
+# Get the input image details

-for file in image_details["files"]:
+for output in job.outputs:

 In this section we will take a look at how to upload multiple inputs to an algorithm on Grand Challenge.
 As an example we will use Alessa Hering's Deep Learning-Based Lung Registration algorithm.